Last Entry Update:

 Quarry Street is a mixed-use street, yet a quiet one.
-The Waxwood (ap (apartment building and former nursing home and school before that) takes u up about about a third of the north side of the street.
-Its large brick e edifice, manicicured lawn and wrought iron fence contrasts to the small s scale and less formal setting found elsewhere on Quarry Street and t throughout the Witherspoon-Jackson neighborhood.
-The majority of the b buildings here are residences and set back 8-12’ from the tree-lined s street.
+The Waxwood (apartment building and former nursing home and school before that) takes up about a third of the north side of the street.
+Its large brick edifice, manicicured lawn and wrought iron fence contrasts to the small scale and less formal setting found elsewhere on Quarry Street and throughout the Witherspoon-Jackson neighborhood.
+The majority of the buildings here are residences and set back 8-12’ from the tree-lined street.
 The setback is inconsistent on the south side however.

-Regarding the street’s architectural, virtually every one of its houses,which range from 1 ½ to 2 ½-stories in height, is clad in aluminum, asbestos, asphalt, or vinyl siding.
+Regarding the street’s architectural, virtually every one of its houses, which range from 1 ½ to 2 ½-stories in height, is clad in aluminum, asbestos, asphalt, or vinyl siding.
 Most homes are vernacular with virtually no ornamentation.
-The street does contain several houses exhibiting Greek Revival and or Italianate -style details (nos.
-10, and 22/24)while #19 exhibits a modern version of the Colonial Revival style.
-There are also few buildings dating from the 1960ss and 1970s (nos.
-13 and 21), as well as a recently constructed International style double house on at 28 Quarry.
+The street does contain several houses exhibiting Greek Revival and or Italianate-style details (numbers 10 and 22/24) while number 19 exhibits a modern version of the Colonial Revival style.
+There are also few buildings dating from the 1960's and 1970's (numbers 13 and 21), as well as a recently constructed International style double house on at 28 Quarry Street.

 Approximate number of buildings: 16 in 2015; 16 in 1980